-I can't wait for you to try out the Polka Dot Crochet Stocking, but first, I wanted to ask if you have a family tradition?
+I can’t wait for you to try out the Polka Dot Crochet Christmas Stocking Free Pattern.
+However, before I share it with you, I wanted to ask if you have a family tradition?

-One of my son's teachers asked this question, and I had to pause.
-We don't do elf on the shelf, we sometimes get to make and decorate cookies, but some years we run out of time.
+One of my son’s teachers asked this question, and I had to pause.
+We don’t do elf on the shelf.
+Sometimes we bake and decorate cookies.
+However, some years we run out of time.

-And then my husband reminded me we have lots of traditions.
-The main one being all the stocking I make each year.
+However, my husband reminded me we have lots of traditions.
+The main one is all of the stockings that I make each year.
 He feels like it’s become a tradition for me to add a new handmade stocking even though there is no more room by the fire.

 Looking for the Knit Version?